2018 South Carolina State Bulldogs football team

 The 2018 South Carolina State Bulldogs football team represented South Carolina State University in the 2018 NCAA Division I FCS football season.
 They were led by 17th-year head coach Oliver Pough and played their home games at Oliver C. Dawson Stadium.
 They were a member of the Mid-Eastern Athletic Conference (MEAC).
 They finished the season 5–6, 4–3 in MEAC play to finish in a tie for fourth place.

-Previous season

-The Bulldogs finished the 2017 season 3–7, 2–6 in MEAC play to finish in a three-way tie for eighth place.

 Preseason

 MEAC preseason poll

 In a vote of the MEAC head coaches and sports information directors, the Bulldogs were picked to finish in seventh place.

 Preseason All-MEAC Teams

 The Tigers had four players selected to the preseason all-MEAC teams.